ATP-IOT/ssShell/README.md

 To use the ssShell library, follow these steps:

-1. Create a `Shell` object to initialize the command system.
+1. Create a `ssShell` object to initialize the command system.
 2. Define custom commands using the `addCommand` function.
 3. Use the `executeCommand` function to execute instructions based on user input.